AdaCore/gpr/doc/gpr_user_guide/source/working_with_tools.rst

 -----

 ``gprls`` lists the sources, units, objects, and dependencies of a project tree.
-It reads GPRbuild's build database to report the up-to-date status of each artifact.
+It reads the build database to report the up-to-date status of each artifact.

 .. code-block:: shell